OpenFreeEnergy/openfe/docs/guide/setup/index.rst

    :align: center
    :alt: Concept of a LigandNetwork and AlchemicalNetwork

-The procedure for setting up a simulation depends somewhat on the on the type of free energy calculation you are running.
+The procedure for setting up a simulation depends on the type of free energy calculation you are running.
 More detailed instructions can be found in the following sections: